Ken Musgrave: Cinema work

 Musgrave received screen credits for digital effects in the films Titanic, Dante's Peak and Lawnmower Man.
-His MojoWorld software was used to procedurally generate background mattes and terrains on big-budget movies such as The Day After Tomorrow.
+His MojoWorld software was used to procedurally generate background mattes and terrains on movies such as The Day After Tomorrow.

 ZeniMax Media

-Musgrave was technical advisor at ZeniMax Media parent company of videogame publisher Bethesda Softworks, at the time of famous releases such as the RPG Morrowind.
+Musgrave was technical advisor at ZeniMax Media parent company of videogame publisher Bethesda Softworks, at the time of releases such as the RPG Morrowind.